Skip to main content

 • EMDR helps the brain re-file a trauma memory so it triggers less distress.

-• It uses bilateral stimulation, often eye movement desensitization using eye movements.
+• It uses bilateral stimulation, often eye movement desensitisation using guided eye movements.

 • Sessions are structured, with preparation and closure so you leave grounded.